Worldwide Photographic Journeys

 Kenya’s Far North Photography Tour: Day 4

 After breakfast we will drive north via Maralal into the spectacular granite peaks of the Ndoto Mountains.
-These stunning peaks are dotted with fertile valleys, waterfalls and beautiful communities of Rendille people.
+These stunning peaks are dotted with fertile valleys, waterfalls and beautiful communities of Rendile people.
 We will settle into our beautiful tented camp in time for dinner.

 Kenya’s Far North Photography Tour: Day 5